Daniel J. Frey

 It's ironic because the European Aristocracy believed that the White race was dominant.

-Their arrogance allowed them to freely explore the world and claim it as theirs with little regard for the peoples they found along the way.
+Their arrogance allowed them to freely explore the world and claim it as their own, with little regard for the people they encountered along the way.

 Those tens of millions of more people…